Applies to these roles: Admin

 - Reporter: Reporters can take, create, collaborate on, and submit courses for publication.
 They can also access automatically generated metrics for your account.

 - Author: Authors can take, create, collaborate on, and submit courses for publication.
-If direct publication is enabled by admins, they can publish courses.
 They don’t have access to any reports or administrative functions.

 - Learner: Learners can take courses and browse the library.